oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/la-dashboard-creation/dashboard.md

-# Building dashboards in Logging Analytics with the data ingested by Management Agents
+# Building dashboards in Logging Analytics with the data ingested by Management Agent

 ## Introduction

 This lab will walk you through the steps to build dashboards in Logging Analytics with the data ingested by Management Agent

 Estimated Time: 30 minutes

-### About <Product/Technology>
-In this lab we will be using the following tools:
-* Logging Analytics Dashboards - tool that enables user to work with Metrics ingested by OCI Monitoring through Management Agents.

 ### Objectives
 In this lab, you will: